zakuArbor/blog/_posts/programming/2021-04-02-build-team.md

 ### CI - Continuous Integration

 As mentioned previously, CI is the process of building and testing changes frequently.
-This allows you to catch bugs much faster rather than waiting for the end of the day or even at the end of a sprint to build and test the changes into the project which often has disasterous results.
+This allows you to catch bugs much faster rather than waiting for the end of the day or even at the end of a sprint to build and test the changes into the project which often has disastrous results.